-San Francisco is a great city to travel to with kids.
-There are a lot of activities and attractions to see that are fun for both parents and their children.
+San Francisco is a great city to visit with kids.
+There are a lot of activities and attractions to see that are fun for both parents and children.

 Fisherman's Wharf and Alcatraz Island